open-vsx/publish-extensions/README.md

 ## How to Add an Extension?

+⚠️ _Note: If you maintain an extension, you probably want to [publish it yourself with the `ovsx` CLI](https://github.com/eclipse/openvsx/blob/master/cli/README.md) instead of adding it here._ ⚠️

 To automatically publish an extension to Open VSX, simply add it to [`extensions.json`](./extensions.json).

 You can also run `node add-extension [REPOSITORY]` to add it automatically.